 d) None.
 They haven’t been on the training course

 Note re Taruu study guide: the copyright owners of this document have withdrawn it from free distribution.
 Yes I know if you trawl around in the detritus of the web you can find copies of it.
 None of these are authorised copies.
 Ergo, they are pirated.
 This website gives due respect to intellectual property rights.
 So FFS please stop posting links here to the copies.

 If you fail

 There is a high probability you will pass, but if you fail, we accept no liability sorry.
-If you really want the certification (or you just don't believe us about doing it without training), the next step might be to do one of the online traning courses such as those from ITSMSolutions or ITIL Training Zone or Taruu (or countless others).
-Or for a cheaper option the Art of Service book-and-training for ITIL 2011 seems to sell a lot on Amazon (and I hear good comments about it).
+If you really want the certification (or you just don't believe us about doing it without training), the next step might be to do one of the online training courses.
+Or for another option the Art of Service book-and-training for ITIL 2011 seems to sell a lot on Amazon (and I hear good comments about it).
 It's a buyer's market out there right now - shop around.

 If you found this post useful, and you are a Facebook user, please Like the IT Skeptic on facebook

 P.S. for those ITIL training vendors who are losing revenue to the online training providers, and those online providers who are losing revenue to the realisation that NO training is needed to pass ITIL V3 Foundation, I have this to say: The ITIL training industry, in the guise of the ITIL Qualifications Board, made a conscious decision to increase the marketability and decrease the cost of dnielivery by dumbing down the ITIL V3 Foundation syllabus to the point where it came to this.
 "As ye sow so shall ye reap".

 If you wanted to maintain your stranglehold on training, you should have pumped it up into a one-week course with compulsory laboratory exercises and simulations (go back to your precious Blooms and understand the distinction between knowledge and skills), and a hard exam.